- Chief of the Criminal Division in the U.S. Attorney’s Office, EDNY

 - Editorial Board, Journal of Financial Compliance

-- Board of Editors, Business Crimes Bulletin
+- Past Member of Board of Editors, Business Crimes Bulletin

 - Member, Attorney Grievance Committee of the Appellate Division, First Department

 - Member, Committee on Standards of Attorney Conduct, New York State Bar Association